simolus3/drift/docs/pages/docs/Advanced Features/custom_row_classes.md

 ## When custom classes make sense

-The default moor-generated classes are a good default for most applications.
+The default drift-generated classes are a good default for most applications.
 In some advanced use-cases, custom classes can be a better alternative though:

-- Reduce generated code size: Due to historical reasons and backwards-compatibility, moor's classes contain a number of methods for json serialization and `copyWith` that might not be necessary for all users.
+- Reduce generated code size: Due to historical reasons and backwards-compatibility, drift's classes contain a number of methods for json serialization and `copyWith` that might not be necessary for all users.
   Custom row classes can reduce bloat here.